 Much will depend on how far the modifications of capitalism can leave unhampered the mechanism of productivity growth and innovation, which Schumpeter considered the engine of capitalist dynamics.

 No. What matters is who is doing the modification and for what purpose.
 If it is smart patriots who are modifying how the economy works so as to win a war against a technologically advanced and ruthless enemy then growth and innovation could go through the roof.
-Their may be a 'peace dividend' as new technology is transferred from the Defence sector to the rest of the Economy.
+Their may be a 'peace dividend' as new technology is transferred from the Defense sector to the rest of the Economy.
 But this depends on mimetic effects of a competitive type.

 Is there a magic balance achievable under social democracy?

-No. When Bardhan was a kid some Indians did shite PhDs on 'balanced growth' and 'optimal growth paths' and turnpike theorems and other such shite.
+No. When Bardhan was young some Indians did shite PhDs on 'balanced growth' and 'optimal growth paths' and turnpike theorems and other such shite.
 But other Indians soon realized that these tossers were utterly useless.
 Magic beans may enable you to climb up into the Heavens to steal treasure from a Giant.
 'Magic balance' is just boring nonsense.

 This will be central to my discussion in this article, as I often find that my social-democratic and democratic-socialist friends do not pay adequate attention to the question of innovations.